 What is Dura Bond?

-A mechanical bonding system that adheres your new pool finish to the pool.
-This is the strongest bonding system available – cheap insurance against bonding failures and delamination of the new finish.
+A mechanical bonding system that adheres to your new pool finish to the pool.
+This is the strongest bonding system available, cheap insurance against bonding failures, and delamination of the new finish.

 What kind of tile do you offer?

-Swimming pool Perimeter waterline tile; imported italian porcelain tile; custom tile; mosaics; re-grouting of existing tile; upper and lower row tile; depth markers and “no diving” tiles; skid resistant cap tile.
-(See link to tile websites below)
+Swimming pool perimeter waterline tile; imported Italian porcelain tile; custom tile; mosaics; re-grouting of the existing tile; upper and lower row tile; depth markers and “no diving” tiles; skid resistant cap tile (see the link to tile suppliers below).

 What kind of decks do you offer?

-Custom interlocking brick pavers, travertine marble pavers, acrylic spray decks; custom patterns; colorseal, swimming pool deck swimming pool coping.
-(See link to C & D Pavers below)
+Custom interlocking brick pavers, travertine marble pavers, acrylic spray decks, custom patterns/ colorseal, swimming pool deck swimming pool coping (see the link to C & D Pavers below).

 Do you do any repair or replacement of pool equipment?

-In conjunction with your remodeling project, we have the best technician in-house, ready to repair or upgrade your equipment system.
+In conjunction with your remodeling project, we have the best technicians in-house, ready to repair or upgrade your equipment system.